DeepLcom/deepl-dotnet/README.md

   - `Formality.PreferMore`: more formality, if available for the specified target language, otherwise default.
 - `GlossaryId`: specifies a glossary to use with translation, as a string containing the glossary ID.
+- `StyleId`: specifies a style rule to use with translation, as a string containing the ID of the style rule.
 - `Context`: specifies additional context to influence translations, that is not translated itself.
 Characters in the `context` parameter are not counted toward billing.
   See the [API documentation][api-docs-context-param] for more information and